Dragver9875/One-Direction/README.md

 while preserving graph topology and sequence consistency through HMM decoding.
 ```

-The current recommended research direction is to keep **GNN-HMM + Viterbi** as the primary system, then use PPO and D-SAC as controlled experimental baselines or future hybrid reranking modules.
+The current recommended research direction is to keep the **tuned HMM** as the practical performance baseline, keep **GNN-HMM + Viterbi** as the primary learned model, and use PPO and D-SAC as controlled experimental baselines or future hybrid reranking modules.
+A learned method should be considered superior only if it improves both strict graph-level metrics and route-overlap weighted mean correct fraction against the tuned HMM.